 My only notes to share… You absolutely must use a rimmed baking sheet.
 I can’t imagine cleaning my oven after making this on a flat one.
 Likewise, do not forsake lining the baking sheet with foil.
 You have a party to go to… you do not want to clean this off your baking sheet.
 But you will have to clean a bit of it off your cooling rack… soak it while you’re partying and deal with it the next day.

 Wegmans has my preferred applewood-smoked bacon (organic).
 Some applewood-smoked bacon is really thick.
 Ina Garten actually says to get the thick-sliced bacon “such as Nodine’s” (I don’t know Nodine or where to find her bacon…).
 I personally don’t like the super thick slices.
 It holds up well, but I want a really good crunch on the edges.
 Since I couldn’t make it out to Wegmans this week, I defaulted to our neighborhood Whole Foods.
-I got regular bacon (organic/no nitrates/nitrites) since their applewood-smoked was really fat.
+I got regular bacon (organic/no nitrates/nitrites) since their applewood-smoked was really thick.
 Just a personal preference for me!
+Ok, now open your mouth and say “ah”…

 - 1/2 cup light brown sugar, lightly packed